Overview of TradeStation fees and charges

 |UK stock index futures||-||-||$22.1|

 If you want to trade on margin and prefer to hold your positions long, financing costs can be significant.

 |Vodafone CFD financing rate||-||-||1.4%|

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

-Tradestation does apply an inactivity fee and it is $50 USD per year if less than 2000 USD on balance or less than 5 trades per year..
+TradeStation does apply an inactivity fee and it is $50 per year if balance <$2,000 or if less than 5 trades per year.
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
-The fact that Tradestation charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.
+The fact that TradeStation charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.